M.S., Applied Computer Science, Dakota State University, 2020 (expected)

-M.A.
-Higher Education and Student Development, Taylor University
+M.A., Higher Education and Student Development, Taylor University, 2012

 Student Affairs Experience

-- Engaged and developed students wholistically both individually and through larger programs
+- Engaged and developed students holistically both individually and through larger programs

 - Facilitated a learning environment where students were able to grow and succeed in their college experience